Ecological Landscaping Services

 • Step One: Design

-For some spaces, it is best to begin preparation work before design work.
+For some spaces, it is best to begin preparation work before design work in order to gain a deeper understanding of site conditions.

-Our designs focus on creating balanced native plant communities in order to build resilience and lower maintenance needs.
-Layered and abundant plantings will best achieve this.
-To be cost-effective, we recommend planting plugs.
+Our designs focus on creating balanced plant communities in order to build resilience, lower maintenance needs, and promote ecological processes.
+Vertically layered and abundant plantings will best achieve this, so to be cost-effective, we recommend planting plugs.

 Plugs are small, young plants.
 They are typically only a few inches tall, but have strong, healthy root systems.